valplusplusle/WIFI-Standard-Password-Calculator/README.md

+# NOTE
+THIS code is ONLY for self-protection!
+Use it to test if your Router is involved in this problem!
+Keep in mind to change your passwords!

-# Speedport-Standard-Password-Calculator
+# Standard-Password-Calculator

-The standard password for the WiFi on a Speedport device is calculated.
+The standard password for the WiFi on a Speedport device is calculated. (on many other ISP too but this code is only to understand how the calculation works!)
 They used an calculation with the SSID the MAC-Adress and the serielnumber.
 The calculation can be found here: https://www.wardriving-forum.de/wiki/Standardpassw%C3%B6rter